headerheader

 About ⅔ of international students who come to study in German need a visa.
 Each country has its own visa requirements for a student visa.

-The above requirements illustrate the bare minimum needed to be eligible to apply to an engineering degree program.
-However, each study program sets its own individual application requirements which can demand more than the absolute minimum requirements outlined in this section.
-Additional requirements can include but are not limited to:
+The requirements listed above are the bare minimum needed to apply to an engineering degree programme.
+However, each programme sets its own individual application requirements, which may go beyond the absolute minimum requirements outlined in this section.
+Additional requirements may include, but are not limited to, the following:

 • Extra-curricular activities.